tomMoral/slides_deck/23-06_ERC-EULPS/script.md

 Let me give you an example.
 In general anesthesia, avoiding long alpha suppression phases in the brain allows to reduce the risk of post-operative cognitive impairments.
-So we plan to detect such adverse events in real time using the developed representations.
+So we plan to predict such adverse events in real time using the developed representations, to allow the anesthetist to anticipate them.
 We will also focus on anomaly detection as well as causal analysis to understand response of the brain to stimuli.

 These developments will leverage either the fine-tuning of deep network, or the likelihood for dictionary-based models.